 LTEN 185: African-American Literature

 LTEN 185 is a class I would recommend to any UCSD student.
 This course is a big part of the reason I want to pursue educational outreach for prisoners, and it provided me a lot of important perspectives through powerful literature.
 For the essay assignment, I used one of our class texts (Assata: an Autobiography, which I also strongly recommend) and an outside text (Jonathan Kozol: Still Separate, Still Unequal) to address solutions for de-segregating the American education system.
-It's still confusing to me how there can exist such huge disparities in educational resources for children and teenagers in the US.
+This course, and researching this paper, taught me a lot about the unbelievable educational inequalities between demographics in the United States.
 After re-reading the paper, I think I could have structured it more clearly, but I'm still pretty happy with it, and I hope you find it interesting.

 Drawing 1: Focus on Perception